Quick answer

 What nutrients does Egg provide for babies?

-Egg provides nutrients like iron, protein that support babies' growth and development.
+Egg provides nutrients like healthy fats, iron, protein that support babies' growth and development.

 How long can I store Egg for babies?